mircoporetti/catinaflat-job-notices/README.md

 ## Implementation

-The app has been implemented by using "Vibe Coding" as an experiment, initially with the usage of Cursor and then with IntelliJ Juniper to compare the two tools.
+The app has been implemented by using "Vibe Coding" as an experiment, initially with the usage of Cursor and then with Jetbrains Junie to compare the two tools.

 Manual intervention was limited to small fixes where the tools struggled, minor cleanup of comments, and some refactoring to split at least functionality into separate files and functions.